korylprince/schoolprojects/moviedb/README.md

 Starting the application without the data from that script at gen/movies will cause an error.

-Much more info is included on the index page of the application or templates/index.html.
+Much more info is included in the manual (required as part of the project.

 #Copyright Information#
 Copyright 2013 Kory Prince (korylprince AT gmail DAWT com).